First Woman Chief Justice (Malawi)

 Born in a rural village in Dedza in 1950, Anastasia Msosa was one of seven children born to a veterinarian father and an illiterate mother.
 She spent most of her childhood on the farm and learning about animals from her father.
 Msosa attended a boarding school in the 1950s, at a time where being educated was fairly uncommon.
 She recalled the importance of education being stressed in her household, commenting that “My father valued education; my mother was uneducated, but she also valued education.
 With limited resources, they made sure we had all we needed”.
 She reflects on her lifetime of career achievements, and adds, “I don’t know whether they knew that was the key, but here I am.”

 As her educational career progressed, Msosa attended Likuni Girls school and went to the Bunda College of Agriculture.
 Msosa was one of the only three women in her class of 50 at Bunda College.
-She applied to study law at Chancellor College, but soon realized that the college required at least two years of work experience or a degree, and to be a very good student in terms of “behavior”1.
+She applied to study law at Chancellor College but soon realized that the college required at least two years of work experience or a degree, and to be a very good student in terms of “behavior”1.
 When Msosa finally achieved these requirements, she attended law school and received her Bachelor’s of Law from Chancellor at age 25 in 1975.
 Of only seven students in her class, Msosa was the only woman.
-This subsequently began her long standing career in the legal field and was a foreshadow to her propensity of challenging the male dominated legal field.
+This subsequently began her long-standing career in the legal field and was a foreshadowing of her propensity for challenging the male-dominated legal field.

 Justice Anastasia Msosa has contributed in several ways to the legal and political landscape of Malawi throughout her extensive and fulfilling career.
 Msosa’s unbelievable career feat in achieving every title that one can hold in the Malawian Judiciary is an important symbolic representation of female inclusion in the Malawian government.
 Not only did Msosa make history by attaining remarkable feats that no woman in Malawian history has reached, but these feats alone are effective in inspiring young Malawian women who long to see adequate female representation in their government and increasing female political participation in the national government.
 With her work in the Malawi Electoral Commission, she helped to guide Malawi into multiparty democracy in which political power is vested within the people through a voting system.
 Malawi has been a multiparty democracy since 1994.